Global change in the polar regions: An introduction to safe and effective fieldwork for NERC & UKRI funded PhD students

 Practical work will be centred on Midrelovenbreen Glacier where you will carry out a radar survey of ice structure, and offshore biological sampling in Kongsfjorden.
 You do not have to be an expert in either of these fields as the aim is to give general experience of living and working in the polar regions.

-A series of tasks and practical exercises will help you to develop your skills in polar leadership, practical planning and how to work efficiently in remote regions.
-Can you think on your feet and lead a small team?
+A series of tasks and practical exercises will help you to develop your skills in team planning and how to work efficiently in remote regions.
+Can you think on your feet?
 Can you change a field programme at short notice in challenging weather conditions?
-Planning each day and taking turns at leading the team will be a key feature of the course.
+Planning each day and playing a key role in a team will be important features of the course.